slyall/www-darkmere/content/linux.conf.au_guide.md

 ### Dress Code

 Dress code for the conference is casual for all events.
-Most people wear a T-shirt, jeans or shorts and casual footwear.
-"Smart Casual" puts you in the top 10 percent, a suit and tie is way over dressed.
+Most people wear a T-shirt, jeans or shorts and casual footwear. *Smart Casual* puts you in the top 10 percent, a suit and tie is way over dressed.

 Don't go too casual however.
 The conference is not the beach and you